adoxa/ansicon/readme.md

 ## Requirements

-* 32-bit: Windows 2000 Professional or later (it won't work with NT or 9X).
+* 32-bit: Windows 2000 Professional and later (it won't work with NT or 9X).
-* 64-bit: Vista or later (it won't work with XP64).
+* 64-bit: AMD64 (it won't work with IA64).

 ## Installation